From Star Trek: Theurgy Wiki

 Enthused, Lillee travelled to Romulus to join the Grand Fleet, knowing that only there could she truly fly the best ships and explore the galaxy.
 There, however, she ran straight into the bottleneck of Romulan society, exactly what her family and friends had warned her about.
 As an outworlder of no noble house, and of the Ship Clans no less, Lillee quickly realised that it would be quite impossible to become an officer, while enlisted pilots were typically left to fly old transports and shuttles, not the truly exciting ships.
 Nevertheless the Romulan Star Empire had been rearming in light of the many threats on its borders, from the vast Federation to the chaotic Klingons to the terrifying Borg, and so Lillee enlisted, hoping to prove herself.

 As a trainee and then an uhlan, she did exactly that.
 Through sheer brute competence Lillee was able to enter a specialised training program at the Grand Fleet Flight Academy, soon becoming a warp fighter pilot in the fleet, even earning an official commendation for her technical excellence.
 While Lillee was typically seen as aloof and arrogant to her comrades, no one doubted her formidable talent in the cockpit or her fierce passionate nature.
 Thus, as a pilot in the warp fighter squadron Rea's Shades, she found her true calling, pushing her skills to the limit as well as finding friendship and love with her squadron.
 Lillee and her comrades were rarely called upon for combat, but when given the chance in 2372 to engage a small Klingon task force that was raiding Romulan worlds, Lillee and her fellow pilots fought with exceptional vigour and skill against the invaders.
+The squadron earned more renown upon engaging and defeating a Federation starship that intruded on Romulan space, handily defeating the Akira-class starship and its own squadron of fighters.
 After being given a medal for her heroics at the Battle of Arkon, Lillee was transferred to the warbird IRW Sunheart as a CONN Officer.

 There, her life would change forever.
 Over the course of several months on the Sunheart, Lillee found love with the charming and kind chief tactical officer, while simultaneously she was admitted into a specialised program that would see her advanced to become an officer.